Haru1O1/Haru1O1.github.io/_posts/2025-01-20-Learning_HTML_Day9_10.md

     - Oauth.js has a ton of providers
         - Example:
             - Apple, Discord, Google, Github, Facebook, Emails, Etc ...
-    - Usually one social provider and one email-based provider should be included on a website
+    - Usually, one social provider and one email-based provider should be included on a website
     - Magic Links are usually used instead of email and passwords as passwords no matter how secure if leaked ruin the login process
         - This means that the website typically asks for an email address associated with the login
         - The server then checks to see if the email address has been used or is stored in the database
-        - If it is then it sends a unique link to the email and after being clicked with allows the user to log in
+        - If it is then it sends a unique link to the email and after being clicked allows the user to log in
     - This process of using magic links also simplifies the process of resetting passwords
     - Typically the go-to way to websites used to reset passwords
 - OAuth Login (Google)
-    1. Go to Google Cloud and create or log to a account
+    1. Go to Google Cloud and create or log into an account
     2. Create a new project
     3. Go to API and Services
     4. Then to Credentials
     5. Configure a consent screen
         - Internal - only available to people within the organization
-        - External - available to user with a Google account
+        - External - available to users with a Google account
 - JavaScript AND & OR
     - Used to combine multiple expressions and return a boolean (true or false)
     - Logical AND (&&)